Forgot I Could Change the Rules

 can be a cause as well.

 Contrast Screw the Rules, I Make Them!

-(Bob can enforce, and even change, the rules; he just chooses to ignore following them himself).
+(Bob is happy to enforce, and even change, the rules for other people; he just chooses to ignore following them himself).

 open/close all folders

 - Princess Knight: Sapphire's father realizes this at about the two-thirds point in the anime.
 Just as he's about to release a proclamation that would allow women to rule Silverland, he is by apparently complete coincidence kidnapped by the baddies, who have gotten tired of waiting for Sapphire to slip up and reveal she's actually a girl.